onlyjazz/flask-docs/docs/manage_data.md

 The event will be added to the subject's events list.

 ###Enter Data
-Site role user can enter data in each CRF in the event.
+The Site Role user can enter data in each CRF in the event.

 ![Screenshot](img/subjects/subject_flask_events_enter_data.PNG)